mpes-kit/mclahe/README.md

 # Multidimensional Contrast Limited Adaptive Histogram Equalization

+## Note: for the latest version of the software please visit [VincentStimper/mclahe](https://github.com/VincentStimper/mclahe).

 ## Introduction

 Multidimensional Contrast Limited Adaptive Histogram Equalization (MCLAHE) is a multidimensional extension of the